 - Always supervise your children closely when they are around animals.
 Never leave them alone.

 - Some animals do not like to be picked up, hugged or kissed.
 Others may not mind at all.
-Get to know your pets well so you can teach your children to interact gently and appropriately with them.
+Know your pets well so you can teach your children to interact gently and appropriately with them.

 - Rabbits and rodents are physically delicate and sensitive creatures.
 Handle them for short periods of time.